warren-bank/crx-cors-lite/README.md

 A very minimal Chromium extension:
 * allows the user to configure the regex patterns:
   * _URLs_
-    * will add permissive CORS response headers to all matching URLs
+    * will add permissive CORS response headers to all matching URLs:
+      * Access-Control-Allow-Origin
+      * Access-Control-Allow-Headers
+      * Access-Control-Allow-Methods
     * will remove all response headers that match the _headers_ regex pattern
   * _headers_